The Value of Garbage

 No garbage, no human habitation.

 It's not just the fat slob from Boomtown tossing his beer cans around, even

 indigenous tribes who live 'at one' with naturet, make garbage.

-Broken this, burnt that, unwanted this, used that, abandoned shelters, and
+Broken this, burnt that, unwanted this, used that.
+Over there, abandoned

-We can come into any 'empty' plot, dig a few feet, and if people had lived
+We can come into any 'empty' plot, dig a few feet, and if people had ever

 In Ancient Days